-Commentary: This advice helps applicants and peer reviewers understand the range of acceptable practices within a Standard, answers frequently asked questions about the Standards, and should help applicants prepare a well-designed accreditation application to facilitate peer review
+Commentary: This advice helps applicants and peer reviewers understand the range of acceptable practices within a NACEP Standard, answers frequently asked questions about the standards, and should help applicants prepare a well-designed accreditation application to facilitate peer review

-PROGRAM DESCRIPTION (CPF) Program Description cor ile not a standard, this cover sheet provides applicants with the opportunity to ncisely introduce their program to the readers, describe its history and scope, define unique features and terminology.
-Applicants should provide background primation necessary for readers to understand the depth and breadth of the program.
+PROGRAM DESCRIPTION (CPF) Program Description intr feat While not a standard, this cover sheet provides applicants with the opportunity to concisely introduce their program to the readers, describe its history and scope, and define unique features and terminology.
+Applicants should provide background information necessary for readers to understand the depth and breadth of the program.
 Required Information 1.
 Institution, program name, number of unduplicated students, credit hours awarded last year, number of high schools, number of disciplines, number of faculty, number of courses, number of sections, and average class size.
-2. A list of disciplines, the titles of courses offered in each discipline, whether offered through CPF, and the names of college administrators assigned to each course, using the template available on the Accreditation Resources section of the NACEP website.
-If also applying for CEP endorsement, please provide a separate discipline list.
-3. Designate which NACEP Endorsement your institution is applying for: • Concurrent Enrollment Program (CEP) High School Instructors are defined as full time employees of partner high schools.
-Paying high school instructors a stipend does not change the model of endorsement. • College Provided Faculty Model (CPF) College Provided Faculty are part-time or full-time faculty members of the institution who are not employed by a secondary partner.
-4. A narrative describing (at a minimum): • program history and development, • description of Concurrent Enrollment Programs (CEP) and College Provided Faculty Models (CPF) provided by the college • whether mixed classes are allowed, any restrictions placed on such classes, • geographic extent, • who pays for courses (student, school, district, college, and/or state), • student admission criteria if program is not open admission, and • any relevant state policies, regulations, statutes, and laws.
-Commentary • The program description provides a framework of understanding of the CEP and how it fits into the institution. • Description should be 1-5 pages in length. • Supporting materials do not count toward the 5-page maximum. • Applications should use a consistent list of disciplines for Program Description and standards requiring evidence from all disciplines (C2, C3, F2, A1). • NACEP standards do not prohibit mixed classes containing both dual credit students and high school credit-only students.
+2 A list of disciplines, the titles of courses offered in each discipline, whether the course was offered through CPF model, and the names of college administrators assigned to each course, using the template available on the Accreditation Resources section of the NACEP website.
+If also applying for the CEP endorsement, please provide a separate discipline list.
+3. Designate which NACEP Endorsement your institution is applying for: • Concurrent Enrollment Program (CEP) High school instructors are defined as full time employees of partner high schools.
+Paying high school instructors a stipend does not change the model of endorsement. • College Provided Faculty (CPF) model College provided faculty are part-time or full-time faculty members of the institution who are not employed by a secondary partner.
+4. A narrative describing (at a minimum): • program history and development, • description of Concurrent Enrollment Programs (CEP) and College Provided Faculty (CPF) models provided by the college • whether mixed classes are allowed, any restrictions placed on such classes, • geographic extent, • who pays for courses (student, school, district, college, and/or state), • student admission criteria if program is not open admission, and • any relevant state policies, regulations, statutes, and laws.
+Commentary • The program description provides a framework of understanding of the concurrent enrollment program and how it fits into the institution. • Description should be 1-5 pages in length. • Supporting materials do not count toward the 5-page maximum.
+Applications should use a consistent list of disciplines for Program Description standards requiring evidence from all disciplines (C2, C3, F2, A1).
+NACEP standards do not prohibit mixed classes containing both dual credit students and high school credit-only students.
 Some states and institutions place restrictions on such classes. • In the list of disciplines and courses, provide both the abbreviations and full names.
-For example, utilize Liberal Arts (LA) or CMST (Communication Studies) 101, rather than simply LA or CMST 101. • Accreditation applications should only include supporting evidence for NACEP-defined CPF courses.
-If multiple or satellite campuses are involved in your CPF, explain how they are accredited by your regional institutional accreditor and how the CEP functions across the campuses (see Page 9 in CEP Guide).
+For example, utilize Liberal Arts (LA) or CMST (Communication Studies) 101, rather than simply LA or CMST 101. • Accreditation applications should only include supporting evidence for NACEP defined college provided faculty courses.
+If multiple or satellite campuses are involved in your college provided faculty program, explain how they are accredited by your regional institutional accreditor and how the concurrent enrollment program functions across the campuses (see Page 7 in CEP Accreditation Guide).